 An Innovative City

-The strong local economy provides excellent opportunities for placements, volunteering, and work experience in a variety of fields, from healthcare to business, and sport to education.
+There are excellent opportunities for placements, volunteering, and work experience in a variety of fields, from healthcare to business, and sport to education.
 And if what you want doesn’t yet exist, perhaps you could create it.

 A Historic City